KarolyJ/ProgrammingProject/README.md

 ### Navigation

+ * To launch the application, run HelloApplication in the GUI folder.
  * To start a game, one have to press a *'New Game'* button and then choose between three levels: easy, medium and hard.
 The timer starts the time one opened a window of the game.
 There is also a coin system that gives you opportunity to buy a life.
  * In *Ranking List* you can check your best time in which you solved the difficulties.
 * In the last section there are the *rules* of the game.